huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup_rule.md

   Changing this creates a new security group rule.

 * `remote_ip_prefix` - (Optional, String, ForceNew) Specifies the remote CIDR, the value needs to be a valid CIDR (i.e.
   192.168.0.0/16).
+If not specified, the empty value means all IP addresses, which is same as the value `0.0.0.0/0`.
   Changing this creates a new security group rule.

 * `remote_group_id` - (Optional, String, ForceNew) Specifies the remote group ID.
 Changing this creates a new security group rule.